Laughing Kookaburra

 (Dacelo novaeguineae)

 The Laughing Kookaburra lives in the woodlands of Eastern Australia.
-A large bird reaching around 43 cm in length, the Laughing Kookaburra commands a large and strong beak and diet on a mix of insects, rodents and lizards as well as venomous snakes.
+A large bird reaching around 43cm in length, the Laughing Kookaburra commands a large and strong beak.
+Their diet consists of a mix of insects, rodents, lizards and even venomous snakes!

 IUCN Listing: Least Concern